 As you go deeper into the jungle the vegetation becomes impassable in some areas.
 On one occasion our boat driver had to dive under the boat to remove palm fronds that became wrapped around the propellor.

 Half way through this two day trip you stop and go through the paperwork to get a permit to enter Tanjung Puting National Park.
-Consistent with Indonesian culture this may take one hour or several days!
+Consistent with the non-chalant Indonesian culture, this may take one hour or several days!
 During this respite you stay at a place called Rimba camp and interact with the local tribes and animals.
 As you can see its easy to make new friends.

 Eventually you arrive at Camp Leakey and begin your work.
 There is a welcoming committee that meets you at the dock.